-We are thrilled to share our latest benchmarking results for Arabic speech-to-text (STT) services.
-NeuralSpace has emerged as the leader in accuracy, achieving an impressive 91% average accuracy across various dialects and voices.
-Our performance surpassed eight other providers including Google, AWS, Azure, Intella, OpenAI and Symbl AI, with a 59% absolute increase in accuracy over IBM.
-These results demonstrate our commitment to unlocking the power of NLP – regardless of where you are in the world, or the language you speak.
+The results are in from our latest benchmarking of Arabic speech-to-text (STT) services.
+NeuralSpace has emerged as the leader in accuracy, achieving an impressive 91% average accuracy across various dialects.
+Our performance surpassed Google, AWS, Azure, Intella, OpenAI and Symbl AI, with a 59% absolute increase in accuracy over IBM.

 STT has a diverse range of applications from transcribing calls and meetings, to automated customer service systems, subtitle creation, speech analytics and more.
 However, for these use cases to be truly effective, STT accuracy is paramount.